mtyin/spanner-graph-agent/src/graph_agents/instructions/construction/orchestrator.md

 * **Trigger Intent**: The user wants to convert a flowchart diagram into graph data.
 * **Input Characteristics**: The user's input is a **flowchart diagram**, likely in an image or document format (e.g., PDF, PNG, JPG).
-* **Keywords**: Look for phrases like "process this flowchart", "convert this diagram into a graph", "extract the nodes and edges from this flowchart", "analyze this flowchart".
+* **Keywords**: Look for phrases like "process this flowchart", "convert this flowchart diagram into a graph", "extract the nodes and edges from this flowchart", "analyze this flowchart".

 ### 3.1.
 Delegate to `PGDiagram2DataAgent`

 * **Trigger Intent**: The user wants to convert a property graph diagram into graph data.
 * **Input Characteristics**: The user's input is a **property graph diagram**, likely in an image or document format (e.g., PDF, PNG, JPG).
-* **Keywords**: Look for phrases like  "extract the data from this graph diagram".
+* **Keywords**: Look for phrases like  "extract the data from this property graph diagram", "extract the property graph from this diagram", "construct the property graph from this diagram".